-Ten Secrets the Louisiana Insurance Adjuster Won’t Share With You About Your Car Accident Claim
+Secrets the Auto Insurance Company Adjuster Doesn’t Want You to Know About Your Car Accident Claim

 I suffered injuries that require medical treatment as a result of an auto accident.
 How much extra compensation will I get for the “pain and suffering” I am dealing with?

-Good question.
-But if you knew that going in, you’re psychic and you should go out immediately and buy a winning lottery ticket.
-The fact is, in addition to funds for medical bills, lost wages, and automobile repairs, insurance companies usually put money aside to pay for pain and suffering.
+This is a good question.
+The fact is, that in addition to funds for medical bills, lost wages, and automobile repairs, insurance companies usually put money aside to pay for pain and suffering.
 Then they will attempt to pay you as little as possible from that pot of money.
 In order to know if what you’re being offered is fair, you need the services of an experienced law firm.
 Our office has settled numerous injury cases.
 Call us today for a free consultation.
 Our guidance can be invaluable in making sure you get the maximum compensation possible for your pain and suffering.